StarcubeLabs/StarcubeLabs.github.io/_posts/2023-05-15-reverse-engineering-ds.markdown

 >![](/assets/img/reverse-engineering/write-breakpoint.png)<br>
 >Adding a write breakpoint

 With the write breakpoint in place, move around until your HP naturally restores.
 When the HP restoration occurs, the watchpoint will pause the program.
 Go to the disassembler and either hit _Refresh_ or turn _Auto-update_ on, then go to the address that is currently in the `pc`, which should be 0x2311264.
 Scroll up a bit (make sure your cursor is outside the assembly view) to find the green highlight marking the next instruction to be executed, 0x231125C.
+Remember that the `pc` can be slightly ahead of the current instruction being executed because of how the CPU works.
 >![](/assets/img/reverse-engineering/hit-watchpoint.png)<br>
 >Disassembler view after hitting the write breakpoint on the player's HP